unidoc/unipdf-examples/extract/README.md

 - [pdf_tables.go](pdf_tables.go) The example showcase how to extract all tables from the specified pages of one or more PDF files.
 - [reconstruct_text.go](reconstruct_text.go) Example that illustrates the accuracy of the text extraction, by first extracting all TextMarks and then reconstructing the text by writing out the text page-by-page to a new PDF with the creator package.
 - [reconstruct_words.go](reconstruct_words.go) The example expands upon [reconstruct_text.go](reconstruct_text.go) to show word placements.
+- [pdf_extract_images.go](pdf_extract_images.go) explains how to extract images from an existing PDF.
+The code passes through each page, goes through the content stream and finds XObject Images and inline images.
+Also handles images referred within XObject Form content streams.
+The output files are saved as a zip archive.